sunjesse/shape-attentive-unet/README.md

-Code for the paper "SAUNet: Shape Attentive U-Net for Interpretable Medical Image Segmentation".
+Code for our paper "SAUNet: Shape Attentive U-Net for Interpretable Medical Image Segmentation".